chrisburr/DIRAC/docs/source/AdministratorGuide/Installation/make_release.rst

 Method 1 (preferred): inside the tag pipeline
 `````````````````````````````````````````````
 The CI pipeline associate the tag pipeline has a manual job ``update_instance`` which you have to trigger.
 This will automatically apply the release to all machines that that constitute the respective instance.
-In the case of normal tags this is the production instance and in the case of ``-pre`` tag this is the certification instance.
+In the case of normal tags this is the production instance and in the case of alpha/beta/release candidate tag this is the certification instance.
 The update is based on the dirac command ``dirac-admin-update-instance``.
 The same job will also update the pilot version via ``dirac-admin-update-pilot``.

 Method 2: web portal
 ````````````````````

 Using the web portal:
   * You cannot do all the machines at once.
 Select a bunch of them (between 5 and 10).
 Fill in the version number and click update.
-  * Repeate until you have them all.
+  * Repeat until you have them all.
   * Start again selecting them by block, but this time, click on "restart" to restart the components.

 Method 3: interactive via sysadmin cli
 ``````````````````````````````````````